 As you talk about Good Friday with your kids, ease their anxieties by focusing on the Biblical story of the resurrection.
 To celebrate and symbolize life and miracles, plant a tree in your yard — or find out if an area of your community would like you to donate a sapling (it’s easier for children to visualize the promise of a full-grown tree if you begin by planting a sapling as opposed to a seed).
 Ask your kids to help, and encourage them to get dirty and dig.
 Participation will help them feel like they’ve contributed to the tree’s future.
 Next Easter, you and your kids can check in on your tree and see how much it’s grown.

 Read books about Good Friday

 The story of the days leading up to Easter is a somber tale that can make some young kids feel anxious.
-If you want to share the story of Good Friday with your kids but you’re not sure how to tell it in a kid-friendly way, consider reading a picture book written specifically for children.
+If you want to share the story of Good Friday with your kids, but you’re not sure how to tell it in a kid-friendly way, consider reading a picture book written specifically for children.
 The Week that Led to Easter by Joanne Larrison and The Easter Story by Patricia A. Pingry both share the story of Easter in a way that isn’t too scary for small children.
-As with any book that deals with important subjects, read it first by yourself to make sure it aligns with what you’d like to share with your child.
+As with any book that deals with serious subjects, read it first by yourself to make sure it aligns with what you’d like to share with your child.